Darkbladecr/ClinDev-gameOfLife/README.md

 ## gol.py

 This is a python script that is built around a class object.
-Simply instantiate a new class with `QOL()` and fast-forward the number of generations you would like with the `nGen()` method.
-An example is included at the end of the file.
+Simply instantiate a new class with `QOL()` and you can play all the generations with the `play()` method.
+Otherwise you can select a specific generation by adding an integer `n` to the `play(n)` method.
-Also there are two different methods for calculating the number of neighbors an organism has.

 You are now able to change the grid size of the Game of Life by giving two numbers when creating the class `QOL(rows, columns)`.
-I have included an example at the end of the script with a grid size of 20x20.
+I have included an example at the end of the script with a grid size of 20x20 and 100x100.